Open-Rails/phantom-deeplink-utils/packages/library/README.md

 3. For some reason 'yarn publish' inside of /library no longer works. npm publish works, and yarn publish used to work, but now it fails for unknown reasons.

+4. TSconfig does not like how src/index is importing files for some reason https://stackoverflow.com/questions/60029058/project-must-list-all-files-or-use-an-include-pattern we are running into the same problem.
+It might be related to composite: true in tsconfig.json, however turning this on or off hasn't seemed to help at all.

 Note: for usability of the library, I believe it is slightly better to have named exports in the index.ts rather than wild-card \* exports.
 However it's not a huge difference.

 Scripts: